-The organizers and ICLHE are delighted to announce our five outstanding keynote speakers for the ICLHE Symposium 2021.
+The organizers and ICLHE are delighted with the contributions of our five outstanding keynote speakers at the ICLHE Symposium 2021.

 Anna Kristina Hultgren